Give2Peer/g2p-client-android/README.md

 - [ ] Feature: some form of OAuth2 as fallback for Maps. (we are subjected to quotas)
 - [ ] Feature: edit items I authored in my profile.
 - [ ] Feature: delete items I authored in my profile.
-- [ ] Feature: change your username when level 1, against some (9?) karma points.
+- [ ] Feature: change my username when level 1, against some (9?) karma points.
-- [ ] Feature: add your email to your user account.
+- [ ] Feature: add my email to my user account.
-- [ ] Feature: add your facebook to your user account.
+- [ ] Feature: add my facebook to my user account.
-- [ ] Feature: add your google+ to your user account.
+- [ ] Feature: add my google+ to my user account.
-- [ ] Feature: add your twitter to your user account.
+- [ ] Feature: add my twitter to my user account.
 - [ ] Feature: log in with an existing user account.
-- [ ] Feature: request new credentials with email.
+- [ ] Feature: request new credentials by email.
 - [ ] Feature: show items around as a list from closest to furthest.
 - [ ] Feature: report an offensive item.
-- [ ] Feature: display a count of available characters under the title input field
+- [ ] Feature: display a count of available characters under the title input field.
+- [ ] Feature: a logging utility that we can more easily disable for production.
+- [ ] Setting: move the map's region drawer FAB to the bottom right.
+- [ ] BugFix:  fail gracefully when item image type or size is unsupported.
 - [ ] Translation: español.
 - [ ] Translation: français.

 1.4.0
 -----